NCBE COVID-19 FAQs

 No. The remote test is not comparable to the UBE, and the scores will be used by jurisdictions to help them make local admission decisions only.

-July and Fall 2020 Bar Exam Questions
+Fall 2020 Bar Exam Questions

 Can I sit for both the July exam and a fall exam?